 Preparation: Remove impurities and fibrous roots, wash, moisten slightly, cut into sections, and dry.
 If using fresh you can bury it in wet sand to prevent dryness.

 Main actions according to TCM*: Clears Heat and promotes the generation of Fluids.
 Dispels Lung Heat.
 Dispels Stomach Heat.
 Promotes urination and clears Heat in the urinary tract.
 Calm the minds and stop vomiting.

 Contraindications*: This herb should not be used when there is weakness in the Spleen and Stomach caused by Cold.

-In Traditional Chinese Medicine (TCM), common reed rhizomes are plants that belong to the 'Herbs that clear Heat and purge Fire and/or clear Summer Heat' category.
+In Traditional Chinese Medicine (TCM), Lu Gen belongs to the 'Herbs that clear Heat and purge Fire and/or clear Summer Heat' category.
 Herbs in this category are used to clear inflammatory and infectious conditions, referred to as 'Internal Heat' in TCM.
 This is why most of the herbs in this category will have both antibacterial and antiviral properties.
-In TCM one has too much 'Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an excess of Yang (Hot in nature).
+In TCM one has too much 'Internal Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an Excess of Yang (Hot in nature).
 Herbs that clear Heat and purge Fire treat the latter and as such tend to be Cold or Neutral in nature.

-Common reed rhizomes are also eaten as food.
+Lu Gen is also eaten as food.